arjunsharman06/password-generator/README.md

 ## Description
 The Password Generator Tool has following features/validations :
-* The length of the password should be atleast 8 characters and no more than 128 characters.
+* The length of the password should be at-least 8 characters and no more than 128 characters.
-* The user has the flexibity to choose the combination from the following items i.e lowercase, uppercase, numeric, and/or special characters.
+* The user has the flexibility to choose the combination from the following items i.e. lowercase, uppercase, numeric, and/or special characters.
-* The selection of one of the type i.e lowercase, uppercase, numeric, and/or special characters is mandatory.
+* The selection of one of the type i.e. lowercase, uppercase, numeric, and/or special characters is mandatory.
 * If at any instance , user input a wrong value or the validation is failed then it will ask the user to again re-input the values or choose cancel to exit.
 * The password will be generated on the page , once the user has followed the above criteria.